opentrng/ptrng/hardware/README.md

 # Compile for FPGA

-The provided VHDL is target agnostic (it can also be synthetized for ASIC) at the exception of the ring.vhd that describes a configuatble ring-oscillator.
-For ASIC
+The provided VHDL is target agnostic, it can be synthetized for all FPGA vendors (even ASIC), at the exception of `ring.vhd` that describes a ring-oscillator.
+Specific versions of this file are provided for Xilinx FPGAs and ASIC in the directory `target/common`.

+Scaffold for generating Xilinx Vivado projects is provided here `target/common/generate_vivado_project.tcl`.

 ## FPGA targets

+As of now,

+Add new target

 ## Synthetize, place route and program device

+Generate project

+Open vivado

+Program

+Scripting

+## Custom configurations

+### Register map

+### Ring oscillators

 # OpenTitan compatibility